dev-aritra/clean-code-developer-checklist/README.md

   - This might result in feature envy smell, as we are exposing access to variables, the caller might be tempted to use them.

 - [x] **DTOs should not have any behavior , i.e. they should be data-structure and not objects**
+  - DTOs/ Value objects should have a `equals` method.

 <br/>